Galaxy growth by merging in the nearby universe: Discussion

 \section{Discussion}

-We find that under the more realistic dynamical friction assumption, the total fractional growth rates onto red main galaxies are from $[1.25 \pm 0.04]$ to $[1.82 \pm 0.02]$ $\hpercentGyr$ depending on stellar mass, and those onto blue main galaxies are from $[0.48 \pm 0.01]$ to $[0.56 \pm 0.03]$ $\hpercentGyr$.
+We find that under the assumption of $t_{merge} = t_{KW,i}$, the total fractional accretion rates onto red main galaxies are from $[1.3 \pm 0.7]$ to $[3.7 \pm 1.9]$ $\hpercentGyr$ depending on stellar mass, and those onto blue main galaxies are from $[0.6 \pm 0.3]$ to $[1.1 \pm 0.6]$ $\hpercentGyr$.
 We find that at fixed stellar mass, the total fractional accretion rates onto red galaxies is greater than that onto blue galaxies.
 The total fractional accretion rate is a stronger function of primary mass for red galaxies than that for blue galaxies.

-Our results are consistent with recent results on the high redshift Universe which find that the luminous red galaxies appear to grow in stellar mass over time \citep{bell04a, willmer05a, blanton06a, faber07a, conselice07a, Cimatti08a, vanDokkum08a, Saracco09a} if we assume that the accretion rate was much higher in the past.
-If we take our results at face value and assume that the growth happens at a non-evolving rate, we expect the red galaxies to grow by about $10$ to $15$ percent depending on stellar mass between redshift $z=1$ and $z=0.1$ (a period of $\approx 8\,\hGyr$).
+We also find that more than $60 \, \unit{percent}$ of the total fractional accretion rates are from major mergers with mass ratio between $1:1$ and $1:3$, and less than $15 \, \unit{percent}$ of the total fractional growth rates are from minor mergers with mass ratio between $1:10$ and $1:100$.

+The first limitation of the imaging sample arises from the lack of spectroscopic information on the galaxies from the imaging sample.
+However, for galaxies from imaging sample with stellar masses $M_i > 6 \times 10^9 \, \hMsun$, we estimate the real-space number densities $n_i$ from equation (\ref{eq:wpwithoutni}).
+So we measured $n_i$, $\rho_{i}$ and $w_{si}(r_p)$ separately.
+But at stellar masses $M_i < 6 \times 10^9 \hMsun$, it is impossible to precisely measure the real-space number densities $n_i$, so that we cannot disentangle the clustering power from the number density for these small-mass galaxies from the imaging sample, and we only measure the products $n_i \, w_{si}(r_p)$ and $\rho_{i} \, w_{si}(r_p)$ but not either $n_i$, $\rho_{i}$ or $w_{si}(r_p)$ separately.

+The second limitation is removing galaxies from imaging sample with apparent magnitudes $r > 21.5 \, \mag$ because of the limitation of lack of imaging information on the galaxies of SDSS (see Figure~\ref{fig:rcut}).
+This cut of apparent magnitudes $r > 21.5 \, \mag$ will affect the minor mergers with mass ratio between $1:30$ and $1:100$ for the small stellar mass galaxies from spectroscopic samples red1$\sim$4 and blue1$\sim$4 at redshift $z \gtrsim 0.10$, and the number densities of the galaxies in these spectroscopic samples decrease sharply at redshift $z \gtrsim 0.10$ (see Figures~\ref{fig:densityred} and ~\ref{fig:densityblue}), which will sharply reduce the effect of this cut.
+This cut will cause less than $5 \percent$ error because the contribution of the minor mergers with mass ratio between $1:30$ and $1:100$ is only $< 5 \percent$.
+This assumption is good to take, because it will cause far below $5 \percent$ error.
+In order to not affect the minor mergers with mass ratio between $1:30$ and $1:100$ at all, we need our imaging sample to be $\sim 1$ $\mag$ fainter than what we use now.